prototypefund/reproducible-website/_events/athens2015/where_from_here.md

  - Don't forget about documenting how different projects are regarding r-b
  - Don't forget we need lots of Internet
  - Don't forget to invite `xorriso` upstream
- - Don't forget to invite OpenSuse people next time
+ - Don't forget to invite openSUSE people next time
  - Don't forget to invite cloud (e.g. docker, rocket) people next time
  - Don't forget to solve verification of multiple identical builds by users
  - Don't forget to thank Holger, Lunar, Gunner & all organizers & facilitators